-- During the previous years, JEDICO's subsidiaries (a subsidiary) signed loan agreements with some shareholders to cover their financial needs for an amount of U.S. \$ 1,365,000 as at December 31, 2020 and \$ 1,125,000 as at December 31, 2019.
-These loans are subject to an annual interest rate between 5% and 7.5% and are settled in quarterly installments. - During the previous years, Nakheel Palestine (a subsidiary) signed loan agreements with some major shareholders for the purpose of covering the financial needs of the company.
-The value of the loans amounted to U.S \$ 1,421,000 as of December 31, 2020.
-These loans are subject for a variable interest rate of 4.4% in addition to LIBOR rates and are to be settled in one installment after two years from the date of signing the agreements. - During the previous years, JAIP (a subsidiary of PRICO) signed loan agreements with some major shareholders for the purpose of covering the financial needs of the company.
-The value of loans amounted to U.S \$ 207,000 as of December 31, 2020.
-The loans are subject for a variable interest rate of 6.5% and are to be settled under quarterly installments.
+- During the year and previous years, subsidiaries of JEDICO (a subsidiary) signed loan agreements with some shareholders to cover their financial needs for an amount of U.S. \$ 1,767,500 as at December 31, 2021 and U.S. \$ 1,365,000 as at December 31, 2020.
+These loans are subject to an annual interest rate between 5% and 8% and are settled in quarterly installments. - During the previous years, Nakheel Palestine (a subsidiary) signed loan agreements with some major shareholders for the purpose of covering the financial needs of the company.
+The value of the loans amounted to U.S \$ 1,503,500 as of December 31, 2021.
+These loans are subject for a variable interest rate of 4.4% in addition to LIBOR rates and are to be settled to one installment after two years from the date of signing the agreements. - During the year and previous years, JAIP (a subsidiary of PRICO) signed loan agreements with some major shareholders for the purpose of covering the financial needs of the company.
+The value of loans amounted to U.S \$ 683,000 as of December 31, 2021.
+The loans are subject to a variable interest rate of 6.5% and are to be settled under quarterly installments.